VisImages/data/README.md

 # VisImages Data

-<b>VisImages</b> is a high-quality dataset with large volume of visualization publication images and comprehensive categories
+<b>VisImages</b> is a high-quality dataset with large scale of visualization publication images and comprehensive categories
-of visualizations, which contains 12267 visualization publication images with captions.
+of visualizations, which contains 12,267 visualization publication images with captions.
 Each image is annotated by the visualization types and locations (represented as bounding boxes).<br>

-However, due to copyright restrictions, we couldn't supply image and caption data directly.
-Instead, we provide annotation file `vis_data/visimages_data.json` and this work.
+However, due to copyright restrictions, we cannot supply image and caption data directly.
+Instead, we provide annotation file `vis_data/visimages_data.json` and this repository.
-Follow the steps below, you'll download all the PDF documents of VIS paper, and extract image and caption from those PDF documents easily.<br>
+Follow the steps below, you are able to download all the PDF documents of VIS paper through your access to the IEEE, and extract images and captions from those PDF documents easily.<br>
 <br>

 ## 1. Download Papers
 ### Requirements
-The following package should installed:
+The following packages should be installed:
 * `bs4`
 * `pypiwin32`
 * `requests`